psyonicinc/ability-hand-api/python/README.md

 #### Reply Modes

-If you issue a `client.hand.get_velocity()` command you will notice it returns nothing, this is because we have only been sending reply_mode=0 as default and we have never received any velocity feedback.
+If you issue a `client.hand.get_velocity()` command you will notice it returns nothing, this is because we have only been sending reply_mode=0 as default, and we have never received any velocity feedback.

 The reply modes are as following starting with a 0 index.